-Friedrich Meinert Sr. was born in about 1695 or 1700, believed to have taken place in or around Albany, New York, and may have been the son of Burger Meynderts and Elsje/Elizabeth Meyer.
+Friedrich Meinert Sr. was born in about 1695 or 1700, believed to have taken place in or around Albany, NY, and may have been the son of Burger Meynderts and Elsje/Elizabeth Meyer.

 The Meinerts had eight children -- Maria "Elizabeth" Gaumer, Jacob Minerd Sr., Borkhard Meinder, Friedrich Meinder Jr., Catharine Eigner, John Meinert, Mary Bohm and Johannes Heinrich Meinert.
 To read about the influence of the German language and culture they passed along to their children, and many generations of their offspring, click here.)